 Water Learn It Live It Conference

-Recently Amanda and I attended the annual Water Learn It live It conference.
+Recently I attended the annual Water Learn It live It conference.
 The keynote speaker was an inspiring young marine biologist who has received numerous accolade, including: Young Australian/ Environmentalist of the year.
 She’s made films, written books and developed programs for many organisation.
 She claimed her passion is what drives her and inspires her to go that one step beyond to make the seemingly impossible a reality.
 We learnt how meters and data loggers are making positive, sometimes huge impacts on school water conservation.
 At ENPS we are already using Meter Mate – which tracks our usage and detects leaks.
 A session on Virtual Water has all the participants gasping as we worked out how much embodied water we all use each day.
 Victorian residents are now using on average of 155 litres but did you know that the embodied water is about 2900 litres per person!
 For example it takes about 800 litres of water to make 1 litre of milk.
 In our last session: Give Me The Money we discovered that parents, teachers and even students have been involved in seeking grants and were given useful frameworks and tips to help in the grant writing process.
 We look forward to getting our school community involved during 2011.

 Greenhouse House games results: